-Can I Apply for Medicare Part A Only?
+Can I Sign Up for Medicare Part A Only?

-Those who aren’t yet receiving Social Security benefits will need to enroll in Medicare through the Social Security Administration.
-There are a few options for how to do this, described below.
-When you become eligible, it makes sense to take at least Part A, especially if you have all the tax credits you need to get this coverage premium-free.
+Those not yet receiving Social Security benefits will need to enroll in Medicare through the Social Security Administration.
+There are a few options for how to do this, which we describe below.
+It makes sense to sign up for Medicare Part A when you become eligible, especially if you have all the tax credits you need to receive this coverage with no premium.

-If or when you decide to enroll in Part B coverage, you’ll have to do so through the Social Security Administration, which provides an online option.
-However, you’ll also need to complete form CMS-40B, which is the Application for Enrollment in Medicare Part B (Medical Insurance).
+If or when you decide to enroll in Medicare Part B coverage, you will have to do so through the Social Security Administration, which provides an online option.
+However, you also must complete form CMS-40B, which is the Application for Enrollment in Medicare Part B (Medical Insurance).

-The opportunity for this is the General Enrollment Period each year, which lasts from January 1 through March 31.
-Additionally, you can enroll in Part B only without penalties if you qualify for a Special Enrollment Period.
+You can enroll in Medicare Part B without penalties if you qualify for a Special Enrollment Period.
 Medicare allows Special Enrollment Periods due to certain beneficiary life events.
-For example, if a beneficiary loses the employer group coverage from their time of eligibility when they decided to delay Part B.
+For example, suppose a beneficiary loses the employer group coverage from their time of eligibility when they decided to delay Part B.

 How do i enroll in medicare part A online?